Learning Cebuano is sometimes confusing.

-I have yet to find any book or reference that provides an explanation of the correct use of Wala and Dili.
+I have yet to find a book or reference that provides an explanation of the correct use of “wala and dili”.

-In these examples we will assume a negative answer.
+*In this example we will assume a negative answer.

-using the simplistic example you would expect to be able to answer with DILI, after all that means NO.
+Using the simplistic example , you would expect to be able to answer with DILI, after all that means NO.

 The above is a good example of why you really need access to a teacher when learning this language.